spandanb/learndb-py/tasks.md

     - complex: use generator object to avoid materializing entire result set
   - what is interface for select
     - user executes select and is returned a pipe object
+- name resolution
+  - many vm methods operate directly on parsed tokens
+  - a separate name resolution phase should check whether identifier map to any objects, and if create a mapping, which is useable vm operates
+  - this checks whether names are valid and defined
+  - this could vm methods

 ## Pager
 - pager